 A court decision found that the Department not have the authority to make rules regarding the public trust doctrine.
 In light of this decision a dam order issued under 10 V.S.A.
 Chapter 43 will make no finding or conclusion regarding the project's conformance with the public trust doctrine.

 Other permits may be required instead of, or in addition to, a dam order prior to construction of a dam or work on a new dam.
 Dams impounding less than 500,000 cubic feet of liquid may require a Stream Alteration Permit, if they would otherwise fall under the jurisdiction of that program.
 In addition, dams may require a Wetland Conditional Use Determination, an Act 250 Permit, a permit from the U.S. Army Corps of Engineers and Section 401 Water Quality Certification, as well as local permits.
 Finally, any project that will obstruct the movement of fish requires authorization from the Commissioner of Fish and Wildlife.
-We recommend that all potential applicants contact a Department of Environmental Conservation Permit Specialist early in the planning process.
-The specialist will be able to help identify the permits required for a project and provide contact information.
+We recommend that all potential applicants use the Permit Navigator tool to identify the required environmental permits and approvals for projects on a single parcel early in the planning process.
+If it is a linear, polygon, or multi-parcel project, contact a Community Assistance Specialist to get started.

-For more information about dam-related permitting issues, please contact Ben Green.
+For more information about dam-related permitting issues, please contact the Dam Safety Program by email at ANR.DamSafety@vermont.gov.